-The AEK-971 assault rifle has a gas driven, balanced action with rotating bolt locking.
-Balancing mean that AEK971 gas drive has two gas chambers and two gas pistons.
-The first gas piston is linked via a gas rod to the bolt carrier and operates as usual.
-The second gas piston is linked to a balancing steel weight and moves in the opposite direction to the main gas piston.
-Both pistons are synchronized through a simple gear.
+The AEK-971 assault rifle has a gas operated, balanced action with rotating bolt locking.
+Balancing mean that AEK971 gas drive has two two co-axial gas pistons.
+The primary gas piston has annual shape and is linked via a tubular body to the bolt carrier and operates as usual.
+The second gas piston is linked to a balancing steel weight and moves in the opposite direction to the main gas piston, iside its tubular body.
+Both pistons are synchronized through a simple gear (in early models) or two gears (in current production models).
 This design is intended to eliminate three of the four elements of action impulses, which cause a rifle to move during full-auto fire.
 The first impulse is received when the bullet moves along the barrel – this is the basic recoil itself.
 The second impulse is received when the heavy bolt carrier/bolt group moves along the receiver back and forth.
 The third impulse is received when bolt carrier/bolt group slams against the receiver in the rear position, and the fourth when this group is stopped in the forward position after a new cartridge is chambered.
-The synchronous and opposite movement of the balancing weight eliminates all except the recoil impulse, so the rifle becomes far more stable during full-auto fire.
+The synchronous and opposite movement of the balancing weight eliminates all except the recoil impulse, so the rifle becomes more stable during full-auto fire, and vibrates less.

 A545 (6P67) rifle features numerous internal and external improvements over earlier AEK-971.
-These include, among other things, redesigned receiver with integrated Picatinny rail on the top, ambidextrous fire mode selector / safety levers, retractable and adjustable shoulder stock and aperture rear sight, ambidextrous safety/fire mode selectors.
+These include, among other things, redesigned receiver with integrated Picatinny rail on the top and hinger pistol grip / trigger unit at the bottom.
+Rifle now disassembled by removing rear end-cap from the receiver, swinging the pistol grip down and then pulling the bolt group as a single unit to the rear.
+Other features include ambidextrous fire mode selector / safety levers (with positions for safe, single shots, 2 round bursts and full auto), retractable and adjustable shoulder stock and aperture rear sight.